Sappho

 Pour it out like wine.1

-Sappho is regarded as one of the most uniquely feminine perspectives of this art.
-Much of her corpus focuses around the identity of women, as she wished to express facets of this world artistically in line with her worship of the Great Goddess as well.
+Sappho is regarded as offering one of the most uniquely feminine perspectives in the art.
+Much of her corpus focuses on the identity of women, as she sought to express facets of this world artistically, in line with her worship of the Great Goddess.
 Odes to Aphrodite characterize much of her work:

 ποικιλόθρον᾿ ἀθανάτ᾿ Αφρόδιτα,